Can you help get a dog from ‘Kennels to Cuddles’?

 - We need to know that your children (if applicable) will be supervised when they are in the dog’s company and that both dog and child will be corrected if inappropriate behaviour is seen.

 - We expect you to begin and continue with socialising the dog amongst other breeds of dog by taking him/her for daily walks and encouraging supervised canine meetings.

 - We need you to provide feedback about the greyhound in your care.
-Has behaviour improved, what is the dog frightened of, is it good with other breeds of dogs, cats.
-Can he/she do stairs, laminate floor etc?
+Has behaviour improved, what is the dog frightened of, is it good with other breeds of dogs, cats, can he/she do stairs, laminate floor etc?

 - You need you to be flexible about how long you can foster for.
-Short term foster homes have their place (emergency arrivals), but long term are by far the best.
+Short term foster homes have their place (emergency arrivals), but long term is by far the best.
 We don’t know how long it will take to home a specific dog.
 We don’t know for sure how long you may be fostering any individual for.